firebase/extensions/firestore-sharded-counter/POSTINSTALL.md

 Before you can use this mod, you'll need to update your security rules, set up a scheduled function, and add some code to your JavaScript app.

 1. Update your Cloud Firestore security rules to allow reads and writes to the `_counter_shards_` subcollection of where you want to count.
-The exact Sscurity rules are application specific, but here's just an example of how you could allow clients to increment "visits" field on any document "page" under "/pages" path.
+The exact security rules are application specific, but here's just an example of how you could allow clients to increment "visits" field on any document "page" under "/pages" path.

     ```
     match /databases/{database}/documents/pages/{page} {